Waikato offers an excellent range of high quality educational opportunities.

 Looking for general education information?

-Facilities cover every level, from early childhood education to ongoing education for adults.
-The main city Hamilton is home to the University of Waikato, ranked 68th in the world's most international universities in the Times Higher Education Top 100 list.
+Eduactional facilities in the Waikato cover every level, from early childhood education to ongoing education for adults.
+The main city Hamilton is home to the University of Waikato, rated in the top 1.1% of universities in the world according to the QS World University Rankings 2017.

-If your children are New Zealand residents, permanent residents or citizens (this includes Tokelauans, Cook Islanders and Niueans), they can attend primary, secondary and teritary schools as domestic students.
-If this is not the case, you should check to see if they need visas.
+If your children are New Zealand residents, permanent residents or citizens (this includes Tokelauans, Cook Islanders and Niueans), or they hold a student visa based on your temporary work visa, they can attend primary and secondary schools as domestic students.
+If they do not have any of these, check to see if they need visas.

 Early childhood education